ethanwongca/canadianonlinemun/README.md

 <h2> Website </h2>

 For the website I kept it quite simple, I used basic website elements from javascript, html, and css.
 The final result is below.
+Some fun features, is the button transition into a white button, and each social media button is anchored to COMUN's socials.

 ![Screen Shot 2023-05-11 at 3 07 44 PM](https://github.com/ethanwongca/canadianonlinemun/assets/87055387/6162b976-fa2a-4ef1-9a33-539c6d3b0ec9)